-According to Glassdoor, the average salary for robotics engineers in the U.S. is $84,014.
+According to Glassdoor, the average annual salary for robotics engineers in the U.S. is approximately $84,014.
 Leading trends in robotics and industrial automation, such as 3D printing, machine-assisted arc welding, and underwater robotics will translate into job opportunities for the engineers who build them.

 Robotics engineers can find jobs in a host of industries, and the top companies that employ them include Google, NASA, and—similarly to hardware engineers—NVIDIA.